 Sidewalk Labs Announces New Smart City District For Toronto

-“Sidewalk Toronto” will aim to generate "sustainability, affordability, mobility, and economic opportunity" on more than 800 acres of waterfront.
+“Sidewalk Toronto” will aim to generate “sustainability, affordability, mobility, and economic opportunity” to more than 800 acres of waterfront.

 Sidewalk Labs’ long-rumored smart city development in Toronto has been made official.